om2-ws22/website/docs/course-overview.md

 In particular, you will learn:

-- how to collect data with web scraping and web APIs like the Twitter-API.
+- how to collect data with web scraping and web APIs.

+- the characteristics of big data and modern data management.

-- about different data-driven marketing methods like clustering and text mining to gain consumer and market insights.
+- about different data-driven marketing methods like clustering, text mining and deep learning to gain consumer and market insights.

 - how to use statistics and visuals to find and communicate insights with Python.

-- the characteristics of big data and modern data architectures.

 - about a wide range of marketing metrics, and how to evaluate marketing efforts.